-A student registered for an M.Sc./MBA (Course Work) degree may, at the request of the student and on the recommendation of the relevant Board of Study, be permitted by the Director to upgrade his/her degree programme to an M.Sc./MBA (Course Work & Research) degree programme.
+A student registered for Masters (SQLF Levels 9) and MBA (course work) degree may, at the request of the student and on the recommendation of the relevant Board of Study, be permitted by the Director to upgrade his/her degree programme to an M.Sc./MBA (Course Work & Research) degree programme.

-12. EARLY EXIT FROM A DEGREE PROGRAMME
+9. EARLY EXIT FROM A DEGREE PROGRAMME